Website

 Design System

-Based on the initial and robust input from the Discovery Phase, a robust and componetized Design System was put in place so that the latter design definitions could advance with agility and consistency.
+Based on the initial and robust input from the Discovery Phase, a large and componetized Design System was put in place so that the latter design definitions could advance with agility and consistency.

 UI Design